 Evaluate whether the savings from a lower interest rate are worth giving up those protections.
 It’s a personal decision that varies by situation.
 If you have good credit and job stability, refinancing your Parent PLUS Loan with a private lender might be a good option.
 However, if there’s a chance you might need to join an income-driven repayment plan down the road to lower your monthly payment, staying the course might be better.

 Need more guidance?
 Get in touch with us!

 Has the Parent PLUS Loan been a good experience for you and your child?
 Comment below!

-Take our 11 question quiz to get a personalized recommendation of whether you should pursue PSLF, IDR forgiveness, or refinancing (including the one lender we think could give you the best rate).Take Our Quiz
+Take our 11 question quiz to get a personalized recommendation for 2023 of whether you should pursue PSLF, Biden's New IDR plan, or refinancing (including the one lender we think could give you the best rate).Take Our Quiz